Patrons of the Arts

-Nadia Reiger’s “The Crow’s Nest Gallery” hosted this event.
-Creative young artists participated and POTA provided $450 prize money that was awarded in the form of gift certificates.
+Nadia Reiger’s Crow’s Nest Gallery hosted this event.
+Creative young artists participated and POTA provided $450 in prize money that was awarded in the form of gift certificates.

 What a wonderful weekend!
-291 tickets were sold.
-It was a record.
+It was a record with 291 tickets sold.
 The gardens were beautiful, the visitors appreciative, and the 25+ artists and musicians amazing.
 This was a collaborative event with POTA partnering with the CR Garden Club and the City of CR as hosts.
-Just 2 years to wait for the next one.

 Zentangle creates amazing art by drawing patterns called tangles, a method designed by Rick Roberts and Maria Thomas.
 All you have to be able to do is to make elemental strokes, and a world of patterns begins to unfold as you are guided through a relaxing (thus the zen), fun, and easy method.
 It’s magical!

-Patrons of the Arts (POTA) hosted an enjoyable evening soirée at the Campbell River Museum on behalf of the Festival.
-POTA featured the unveiling of original art work from four local artists: Eiko Jones, photography; Jill Paris Rody, painting; Ellen Statz, pottery; Alex Witcombe, Drifted Creations — as well as readings from local writers and music too.
+POTA hosted an enjoyable evening soirée at the Campbell River Museum on behalf of the Festival.
+POTA featured the unveiling of original art work from four local artists: Eiko Jones, photography; Jill Paris Rody, painting; Ellen Statz, pottery; Alex Witcombe, Drifted Creations.
+There were also readings from local writers and music.
 Guests met the artists, celebrating their art in a relaxed social setting.

-For photos and more information go to Wearable Art Fashion Show Page
+For photos and more information go to the Wearable Art Fashion Show Page.